May 13, 2019

-Six students, under the leadership of Jeffrey Mann, associate professor of religious studies, traveled to Manila's Smokey Mountain trash dump, which at the time was home to more than 3,000 people who lived and worked in the dump.
-The students distributed vitamins, clothing, toiletries and first-aid materials among the community, and spent time getting to know some of the teenagers.
+The students, under the leadership of Jeffrey Mann, associate professor of religious studies, traveled to Manila's Smokey Mountain trash dump, which at the time was home to more than 3,000 people who lived and worked in the dump.

 With $750 in their pockets from Susquehanna's Alice Pope Shade Fund, the group discussed the best way to invest the money in a way that would support the university theme that year, which was sustainability.

 This year, the oldest scholar, Joanna, graduated from college.

 “It fills me with such joy to know that not only will Joanna's life be changed through her hard work in high school—but I think about all the other lives that will be changed for the good,” said Katherine Sowers ’12, religious studies.
 “Her education gives her the means to provide for herself and those around her.”